zwplayer Subtitle Usage Guide

 url: 'http://example.com/vod/movie.mp4',

-playerElm: '#player-holder', // Can be element ID or DOM object
+playerElm: '#player-holder', // Can be an element ID or DOM object

 });